Optical Interconnection Technology

 Photonic Packaging and Interconnection Technologies

-Our core competence is development of innovative packaging systems comprising microelectronic, optical and microsystems components for tele- and datacom, lighting and sensors.
-Prototyping and hardware demonstrators are realized on basis of systematic simulation, customer specific design, and reliability and failure mechanisms investigations.
-This wide base serves the development of customer specific solutions and cutting-edge scientific development in photonic packaging and interconnection technologies leading to excellence in service provision.
+Our core competence is the development of innovative packaging systems comprising microelectronic, optical and microsystems components for tele- and datacom, lighting and sensors.
+Prototyping and hardware demonstrators are realized on the basis of systematic simulation, customer-specific design, and reliability and failure mechanisms investigations.
+This wide base serves the development of customer-specific solutions and cutting-edge scientific development in photonic packaging and interconnection technologies leading to excellence in service provision.

 Photonic System Assembly